 When searching for an accessible home, you will need to thoroughly investigate each home you are considering.
 When you call the realtor, find out what level of accessibility is offered.
 Just because a home lists as an accessible home does not mean a home meets all of your criteria of accessibility.

 Finding a home that has accessible features can be difficult and take longer to locate.
 There are programs that do offer accessible home listings such as the U.S. Department of Housing and Urban Development (HUD) and some realtors do offer listings and searches for accessible homes.
-For these resources and more, see the NHU housing resource page, Housing: Realtors.
+For these resources you will need to search for accessible homes or the accessible features you require.

 It may be a little more difficult, take longer and require more research to locate an accessible home.
 Rather than looking for a home that is accessible, you probably will have to look for a home that can easily be modified.